 INFLUENCES ON THE ACADEMIC MISSION

 Institutional Officials must not use their institutional capacity to exert improper influence on, directly or indirectly, the academic progression of students.
-Such prohibited actions may include: serving as the thesis / dissertation adviser or committee member or instructor of an immediate family member; allowing the receipt of degree without prior completion of requirements; allowing admittance of an unqualified student into the institution or degree program; exerting pressure on faculty to modify student(s) grade; requiring use of specific instructional material or vendor in which the Institutional Official has an external interest.
+Such prohibited actions may include: serving as the thesis / dissertation advisor or committee member or instructor of an immediate family member; allowing the receipt of degree without prior completion of requirements; allowing admittance of an unqualified student into the institution or degree program; exerting pressure on faculty to modify student(s) grade; requiring use of specific instructional material or vendor in which the Institutional Official has an external interest.

 - Buyers and staff in the Department of Purchasing may identify potential institutional conflicts when they participate in or review purchasing decisions.
 Any potential conflicts identified should be forwarded to the Director of Procurement and Contract Management.
 Other individuals concerned about possible institutional conflicts of interest in purchasing may report situations to the Director of Procurement and Contract Management.
 The Director of Procurement and Contract Management conducts a written assessment of the potential conflict.
 The written assessment is forwarded to the CRB for review.
 If the conflict cannot be adequately addressed and managed, the purchase will not be approved.

 - When an Institutional Official maintains a relationship with a vendor that provides instructional materials for University coursework, the Institutional Official in the position to directly influence teaching, outreach or other activities must not make final decisions regarding adoption of the instructional materials for the affected courses.